hbarry89/LinguaLog/README.md

 ## :pencil: Description

-LinguaLog is a language learning tracking web app that enables users to record and organize newly acquired words and phrases, functioning as a personalized dictionary.
+LinguaLog is a language learning tracking web app that enables users to record and organize newly acquired words and phrases, functioning as a personal dictionary.

 ## :desktop_computer: Usage